Skip to navigation Skip to content

 Carer commences or increases work during the bereavement period

-If the carer commences work in excess of 25 hours per week during the bereavement period, the usual CP constant care criterion does not have to be met.
-All normal income and assets rules still apply, which means the carer's rate of payment may be affected by the income paid.
+If the carer begins work in excess of 100 in a 4 week period during the bereavement period, the usual CP constant care criterion does not have to be met.
+The pensions income and assets rules still apply; the carer's rate of payment may be affected by paid employment income.
 See Carer Payment (CP) and Carer Allowance (CA) carer undertakes paid employment, self employment, voluntary work, education or training activities.

 Nominee arrangements and Power of Attorney cease upon death